Vermont Rental Agreement

 Vermont Landlord Tenant Laws

-• Warranty of Habitability – Vermont landlords can only rent out habitable property that has certain health and safety features like heat, water, and plumbing.
-Landlords have a “reasonable” time, usually up to 30 days, to fix issues after proper notice.
+• Warranty of Habitability – Vermont landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a “reasonable” time after proper notice, usually up to 30 days.
 Failure to repair lets a tenant end the rental agreement, ask a court to order repairs or compensation, withhold rent, or (for minor issues) repair and deduct.
-Tenants can also recover reasonable attorney fees.
+Tenants also can recover reasonable attorney fees.

 • Evictions – Vermont landlords may evict tenants for reasons including rent default, lease violations, and illegal acts.
-Landlords must provide tenants with notice to pay or quit, depending on the type of eviction.
+Landlords must provide tenants with different amounts of notice, depending on the type of eviction.
 Most evictions in Vermont take somewhere from a few weeks to a few months.
+Properties covered by the federal CARES Act are entitled to a minimum 30 days of advance notice before eviction for nonpayment of rent or fees.
+Landlords also must file a certification of CARES compliance before such evictions.

-• Lease Termination – Vermont tenants may terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, unit uninhabitability, or domestic abuse.
+• Lease Termination – Vermont tenants may end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, unit uninhabitability, or domestic abuse.

-• Rent Increases and Fees – Vermont does not set a maximum cap on rent increase, but any increase must be preceded by at least 60 days of advance notice (or more, in certain local areas).
-Vermont landlords may only charge late fees equal to the actual costs incurred by late payment.
+• Rent Increases and Fees – Vermont does not limit the amount of a rent increase.
+Before a rent increase, the tenant has the right to at least 60 days of advance notice (or more, in certain local areas).
+Vermont landlords may only charge late fees equal to the actual costs created by a late payment.

-• Landlord Entry – Vermont landlords may enter rental property for inspections, maintenance, services, and emergencies.
-Unless it’s an emergency, they must provide at least 48 hours of advance notice, and enter only between 9:00 AM and 9:00 PM.
+• Landlord Entry – Vermont landlords may enter rental property for reasonable business purposes like inspections, maintenance, and services.
+Except in emergencies, the landlord must provide at least 48 hours of advance notice, and enter only between 9:00 AM and 9:00 PM.

 To learn more about landlord tenant laws in Vermont, click here.